 - Papa Wolf: A bit on the "passive" side, but sometimes surfaces.

-- Theme Naming: As with the rest of the Hayama family, seasons.
+- Theme Naming: As with the rest of the Hayama family's names, his first name is related to the seasons.
 "Fuyu" comes from "winter".

 - Missing Mom: To her family, since she has been absent from their life since Akito was born.
 It was the catalyst for the whole Hayama family distancing from themselves ever since, because they got badly traumatized by the event.